jamieson-olsen/daphne3/README.md

-# daphne3
+# DAPHNE3 Firmware Overview
 Kria Zynq UltraScale+ firmware for the PL

 This is not the complete firmware design for the Kria PL side, but rather some of the major components that will need to be instantiated at the top level.

 ## DAPHNE3 Entity

 Currently the Kria top level entity is a graphical schematic which has blocks for the PS, AXI interconnects, various IP blocks, and custom blocks.
 This entity, DAPHNE3 will become another block in this top level schematic.
-There are two AXI-LITE slave interfaces exposed: one for the Front End control register and another AXI-LITE slave interface for the spy buffers.
+There are three AXI-LITE slave interfaces exposed: one for the Front End control register, another AXI-LITE slave interface for the spy buffers, and finally one AXI-LITE interface for configuring the timing endpoint.
 Each of these interfaces will need to be connected to the AXI interconnects and assigned a base address.

 ## Front End